[And don’t give me that “locker-room talk” defense. Men don’t say those things in locker rooms or anywhere else unless they mean it.]

 Al Franken has one forced kissing incident in 2006 and one butt-grabbing incident in 2010.
 No pattern.

-Two instances of extremely poor judgement, insensitivity, boorishness, and a temporarily warped sense of humor.
+Two instances of extremely poor judgment, insensitivity, boorishness, and a temporarily warped sense of humor.

 But no pattern.